Matute-lab/Matutelab/_pages/openings.md

 # Openings

-**We are not currently looking for new members!**

-We thank you for your interest in our lab, but we are currently at capacity.
-Feel free to check this page periodically for updates.
+We thank you for your interest in our lab.
+If you are considering joining the lab at any level (undergrad/post-Bac/PhD/Post-Doc), please contact Dr. Matute directly at dmatute@unc.edu.
+We are often busy, so we appreciate your patience while we reply to your inquiries.
+Thank you!

-### Applications for PhD and Postdoc positions

-*fill with instructions from Daniel*

-### Other Lab Positions

-*fill with instructions from Daniel*

 <!--
 <figure>